LucianoCaccia/web-urban2023/wp/wp-content/plugins/wp-jquery-lightbox/readme.txt

 Indeed you can!

 Translations and help with implementing them would be nice.
-A read through and comments on my WordPress API usage would also be most welcome, as I'm not really able to keep on top of the frequent WordPress releases anymore.

-And of course; [a book or two](http://www.amazon.com/gp/registry/wishlist/2QB6SQ5XX2U0N/105-3209188-5640446?reveal=unpurchased&filter=all&sort=priority&layout=standard&x) always brightens my day! (used ones are fine!)

 == Additional Info ==
-Copyright (C) 2010-2021 Ulf Benjaminsson (hello at my full name dot com).
+Copyright (C) 2010-2023 Ulf Benjaminsson.
+Copyright (C) 2023-Present LightPress LLC.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by